maryamabdou/NASA-Nearest-Earth-Objects/README.md

 Evaluated the model using metrics such as Precision, Recall, F1-Score, AUC-ROC, and Balanced Accuracy.

 ## 📈 Insights and Findings
 Class Imbalance: The dataset is highly imbalanced with very few hazardous objects.
-SMOTE significantly improved model performance by generating synthetic data for the minority class.
+SMOTE significantly improved model performance by generating synthetic data for the minority class. <br>
-Important Features: Features like absolute_magnitude, est_diameter_min, and est_diameter_max are key predictors of whether an object is hazardous.
+Important Features: Features like absolute_magnitude, est_diameter_min, and est_diameter_max are key predictors of whether an object is hazardous. <br>
 Model Performance: The Random Forest Classifier gave excellent results on the balanced dataset, achieving high precision and recall values, along with a high AUC-ROC score.